Maple Oat Crisp Cereal

 In days of old, I would have just pulled out the cereal stash from the pantry, but cereal is full of hidden sugars, sodium, and artificial-whatevers.
 (Not to mention that store bought cereal now leaves me with a horrible aftertaste!)
 Oats, however, are real-food cereal grains that are quick to prepare.
 This recipe, inspired by one from The Cafe Sucre Farine, fits the bill perfectly (and is easier than traditional granola.)
 It’s nice to know that I can throw this wholesome, real-food cereal together in no time in the morning (and still sneak in a few more minutes of sleep before the day explodes into activity!)

-Nutrition Bite: Just one fourth a cup of oats provides 96% of your daily value of manganese (mang-guh-neez), a mineral thought to play a role in blood glucose control, skin integrity, and free radical protection.
+A Nourishing Note: Just one fourth a cup of oats provides 96% of your daily value of manganese (mang-guh-neez), a mineral thought to play a role in blood glucose control, skin integrity, and free radical protection.
 That’s a pretty impressive resume for such an obscure mineral!

 Maple Oat Crisp Cereal with Almonds | Image by A Spoon Full of Yum